Claiming compensation for medical negligence

 Check your policy covers medical negligence claims for all householders.

-Ask for a claim form as soon as you can because some policies cover you only within 12 months of an event.
+Ask for a claim form as soon as possible.
+Some policies cover you only within 12 months of an event.

 If you are a member of a union, check if you are entitled to legal help for you and your family.